Directory Structure

 The directory to be processed must contain a directory named

-and a directory named templates
+content and a directory named templates.
+SSG

-builds your website in a directory named public
+builds your website in a directory named public which

 will be found alongside these two directories.
 Orphaned files from

-wish to clean up these orphans, just delete public
+wish to clean up these orphans, just delete public and

 SSG will create it afresh on the next run.

-Apart from files with the suffix .page
+Apart from files with the suffix .page and directories

-containing a file named .ignore
+containing a file named .ignore, the contents of

-are copied wholesale to public
+content are copied wholesale to public,

-including most file metadata — the content
+including most file metadata — the content directory is

 effectively a template for the entire website, with .page

 files used as placeholders.
-Thus content
+Thus content should be

 structured exactly as you wish your final website to be structured,

-files will be replaced with
+anticipating that .page files will be replaced with

 processed files.

-You can structure the templates
+You can structure the templates directory however you

 like.
 The templates are referenced as relative paths from this